 In a congregation accustomed to ministering to one another, Reece is outspoken about the call to reach the unchurched.
 “They’re self-centered when it comes to Bible study,” she says.
 “I don’t think people take Matthew 28 literally.”

-That summer, some 1,000 people attended neighborhood groups led by Southeast and a dozen other Louisville-area churches.
+That summer, some 1,000 people attended seeker small groups led by Southeast and a dozen other Louisville-area churches.
 About 75 percent of the participants were unbelievers.

 Says Reece: “It’s about the people who aren’t in the church.”